HunterG003/TheMusicTimer/README.md

 This application has gone through a few iterations that changed mainly the UI/UX but also some of the functionality of it.

+Currently is not on the App Store due to some issues with authentication I had with the Apple API.
+During this issue I decided to go through a full revamp of the UI.

 # Screenshots
 <img src="images/mainscreen.png" width="200"> <img src="images/nowplayingscreen.png" width="200"> <img src="images/mainscreenwithminiplayer.png" width="200">